flyingmachine/brave-clojure-web/content/getting-started.md

 code into it.
 It then *reads* your input, *evaluates* it, *prints* the result, and *loops*, presenting you with a prompt again.

-The REPL is considered an essential tool for lisp developpment, development, and I strongly recommend you make use of it.
+The REPL is considered an essential tool for lisp development, and I strongly recommend you make use of it.
 It will let you quickly check your understanding of the language and explore ideas.